Traveling wave solutions in a model for tumor invasion with the acid-mediation hypothesis: Proof of Theorem on the existence of slow traveling wave solutions

 We proceed in a similarly fashion in the case where the bifurcation occurs to the right of the layer transition at $z=\hat{z}>0$.
-Again, we obtain that the slow components in the slow fields are given by \eqref{SLOWC}.
+Again, we obtain that the slow components in the slow fields are given by \eqref{WW}/\eqref{SLOWC}.
 Consequently, $\hat{z} \in I_{\rm s}^+$ such that $\alpha w(\hat{z})=1$ is given by $ \hat{z} = \gamma^{-1/2} \log(\alpha/2) =: z_+ $ \eqref{Zplus}, and $\hat{z}$ is positive only for $\alpha>2$.
 That is, the dynamical transcritical bifurcation only occurs to the right of the layer transition and the heteroclinic orbit transitions from $S_{\rm S}^{1}$ to $S_{\rm S}^{2}$, if $\alpha>2$, see Fig.~\ref{FF:CRIT} and Fig.~\ref{F:SLOW2}.
+For $\alpha>2$ the positive value of $\check{z}$ corresponds to the existence of the interstitial gap.
+Furthermore, the value of $z_+$ indicates the width of the interstitial gap and thus confirms the estimate of the width from \cite{FHR}.
 The leading order profiles in the slow fields are now known and the $u$-component is given by

-For both $1<\alpha<2$ and $\alpha>2$, the layer dynamics in the fast field $I_{\rm f}$ is the same as for $0<\alpha<1$ in \S\ref{SS:AL1}.
-That is, due to the logistic nature of the $u$-component in \eqref{fast-form:p=12} and the particulars of the critical manifolds involved, the fast $u$-component actually does not change during the transition through the fast field $I_{\rm f}$.
-Consequently, the layer transition is associated to a Fisher--KPP equation.
-In particular, for $1<\alpha<2$ the associated TW ODE is still given by \eqref{FKPP} (since $u$ is still $1-\alpha/2$ during the transition, see \eqref{SLOWu33}).
-For $\alpha>2$ the associated TW ODE is